khnumdev/dist-app-tutorial/README.md

 The `Retry-After` header guides the client on when to make the next request, balancing the load on the server and ensuring timely updates to the client.

 ### **Conclusion**
 In this tutorial, we've created a web app to submit and monitor Blender rendering jobs.
-We set up a NodeJS and Express API with endpoints for job submission and status checking.
-We've also included instructions on how to manage Blender processes manually and explained the use of HTTP status codes and headers.
+We have set up a NodeJS and Express API with endpoints for job submission and status checking.
+We've also included instructions on how to manage Blender processes manually and we have explained the use of HTTP status codes and headers.

 # **Part 2: Creating an Orchestrator for Blender Jobs**